Newton vs. Coulomb in AdS/CFT and the Weak Gravity Conjecture: CFT and WGC

 \section{CFT and WGC}

 We are now ready to translate our results into CFT language.
 A scalar field of mass $m$ and charge $q$ in the bulk is mapped to a boundary operator of dimension $\Delta_q = d/2 + \sqrt{m^2 L^2 + (d/2)^2}$.
 We take $m \gg L^{-1}$ so that $\Delta_q \approx m L$.
 By the AdS/CFT dictionary, single-particle bulk states are mapped to single-trace CFT operators.
 As in \cite{Berenstein:2020vlp, Dodelson:2022eiz}, we will use the map $\lh \to J (L/\Delta_q)$ and also define in the CFT $\qh \equiv q (L/ \Delta_q)$ (where $J$ and $q$ are the angular momentum and charge of the light operator respectively) to obtain the Regge trajectory for large $J$, \baa \Delta_{Q,q} (J) = \Delta_Q + \Delta_q + J + \gamma (M, Q, \qh , J), \ea where the first two terms correspond to ``rest energies'' of the black hole and probe particle, $J$ is the spinning contribution to the energy and the anomalous dimension $\gamma$ corresponds to the binding energy, \baa \gamma (M, Q, \qh , J) \approx - \Delta_q \pqty{M - \sqrt{\frac{d-1}{2(d-2)}} \qh Q} \pqty{ \frac{\Delta_q}{J L^2} }^{\frac{d-2}{2}} . \ea In the $Q\to 0$ limit, our results reproduce, for example, the results in \cite{Berenstein:2020vlp}.
 There is, however, a crucial difference with their results.
 The anomalous dimension \eqref{gamma} can have either sign.
 The possibility of $\gamma$ being positive alerts us to a connection with WGC.
 For a given black hole charge $Q = Q_{\rm{ext}}$, the minimum value of the mass is that of an extremal black hole $M = M_{\rm{ext}}$, see \eqref{mext}.
 Therefore, the CFT anomalous dimension of a (like-charged) operator is non-negative if \footnote{This relation might strike some readers as the opposite of the usual WGC statement in which the inverse ratio, i..e, $(Q/M)_{\rm{ext}}$ appears.
 We emphasize that this discussion is \emph{not} about self-repulsive particles, but about particles in a black hole background.} \baa \qh^2 \geq \frac{2(d-2)}{d-1} \frac{M_{\rm{ext}}^2}{Q_{\rm{ext}}^2}. \ea In the flat-space limit ($r_h \ll L$) $M_{\rm{ext} } = r_h^{d-2} = Q_{\rm{ext} }$ and we obtain $\qh^2 \geq 2(d-2)/(d-1)$, which is precisely \footnote{In order to make connection with the WGC literature, we can redefine the fields so that in the action \eqref{aceinmax}, $R$ and $F^2$ have coefficients $(2\kappa^2)^{-1}$ and $(-4e^2)^{-1}$ respectively.
-If we reinstate these couplings, we shall have $\qh^2 \to 2 e^2 \qh^2 / \kappa^2$.} the WGC bound \cite{Arkani-Hamed:2006emk, Harlow:2022gzl}.
+If we reinstate these couplings, we shall have $\qh^2 \to 2 e^2 \qh^2 / \kappa^2$.} the WGC bound \cite{Arkani-Hamed:2006emk, Harlow:2022gzl}. { While this bound does not involve $J$, considering the large-$J$ regime might look unusual from the WGC perspective.
+The usual formulation simply asserts the existence of a particle; if it exists, the particle dynamics will be controlled by the laws discussed above.
+Further studies of such regimes would be helpful in elucidating the WGC within AdS/CFT.} { It is worth emphasizing that the inequality \eqref{wgcbnd}, to begin with, is independent of any statement of the WGC.
+Given an AdS charged black hole and charged particles with parameters $(M, Q, m, q)$ \eqref{wgcbnd}, the inequality \eqref{wgcbnd} is simply the condition under which the gauge-invariant binding energy --- derived from the standard extrapolate dictionary --- is non-negative. }